MiDataInt/mdi-manager/docs/actions/run.md

 ------------- |----------------
 `mdiDir`     |     character.
 Path to the directory where the MDI has previously been installed.
 Defaults to your home directory, such that the MDI will run from '~/mdi' by default.
 `dataDir`     |     character.
 Path to the directory where your MDI apps data can be found.
 Defaults to ' `mdiDir` /data'.
 You might wish to change this to a directory that holds shared data, e.g., for your laboratory.
 `hostDir`     |     character.
 Path to the directory where a hosted, i.e., a shared public, installation of the MDI can be found.
-The following folders from that installation will be used instead of from the user installation executing the `mdi::run()` command:
+The following folders from that installation will be used instead of from the user installation executing the `mdi::run()` command: config, containers, environments, library, and resources.
+Option `hostDir` must be set if you ran `mdi::install()` with option `installPackages` set to FALSE.

-*  config

-*  containers

-*  environments

-*  library

-*  resources  Option `hostDir` must be set if you ran `mdi::install()`  with option `installPackages` set to FALSE.
 `mode`     |     character.
 Controls aspects of server behavior.
-The following valid values will help you properly run the MDI web server on/in:

-*  local = your desktop or laptop

-*  remote = a server you have direct access to via SSH

-*  node = a worker node in a Slurm cluster, accessed via SSH to a login node

-*  server = a mdi-cloud-server container on a publicly addressable cloud instance  Most users manually calling `mdi::run()` want 'local' (the default).
+The following valid values will help you properly run the MDI web server on/in: local = your desktop or laptop; remote = a server you have direct access to via SSH; node = a worker node in a Slurm cluster, accessed via SSH to a login node; server = a server container on a publicly addressable cloud instance.
+Most users manually calling `mdi::run()` want 'local' (the default).
 `install`     |     logical.
 When TRUE (the default), `mdi::run()` will clone or pull all repositories and install any missing R packages.
 Setting `install` to FALSE will allow the server to start a bit more quickly.
 Ignored when `mode` is 'node', since cluster nodes are not expected to have internet access to download software.
 `url`     |     character.
 The complete browser URL to load the web page.
 Examples: 'http://localhost' (the default) or 'https://mymdi.org'.
 `port`     |     integer.
 The port to use on the host specified in `url` .
 Defaults to the canonical Shiny port, 3838.
 Example: setting `url`  to 'https://mymdi.org' and `port` to 5000 will yield a final access url of 'https://mymdi.org:5000/'.